danielles0xg/danielles0xg/README.md

 ### Hi there 👋

-I'm Daniel, independent contractor focused on blockchain development and security.
+I'm Daniel, independent contractor focused on blockchain development and security for evm and solana applications.

 Past Projects
 - [Prism Protocol](https://www.prismprotocol.xyz/)